FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

     It is highly **recommended to follow the guide**.
     You can restore the [initial session](https://nomad-lab.eu/prod/v1/staging/gui/search/entries?upload_create_time[gte]=1419895487748&upload_create_time[lte]=1694679900000) by reloading.

-Which filter we should search for next depends on your priorities: do you want to learn mostly about running Molecular Dynamics or how a forcefield for water should be tweaked?
-Let us go with former.
-Fortunately, there is already a **filter subgroup called "Molecular Dynamics", so click it open**.
+The appropriate filter depends on your goals and priorities.
+Since we are interested in running a molecular dynamics simulation, **go to the filter subgroup called "Molecular Dynamics", and click it open**.
 You are now presented with several settings.
 Judging from the statistics, we have the best chance with a setting that covers the widest range of calculations (28.000 entries).
 **Select "Temperature" under "Available Properties"**. <!-- @Joseph: do you want me to to add a "Molecular Dynamics" selection button?-->